1. What is the ACA?

 - An alternative single streamlined application developed by Washington state that has been approved by the HHS Secretary

-15. How can an application be submitted for medical?
+14. How can an application be submitted for health care coverage?

-An application for medical can be submitted via the following methods:
+An application for health care coverage can be submitted via the following methods:

 - By telephone